Guide to Master’s in Data Analytics Programs

 You need a bachelor’s degree to apply for graduate school, and some institutions accept senior-year applicants.
 Not every school requires a computer science-related major, but you should be familiar with the basics of statistics and computer science.

 Many graduate programs require a minimum 3.0 GPA in the discipline, overall, or in the last 60 credits.
-You may also need to provide GRE or GMAT scores, depending on the school.
+You may also need to provide GRE or GMAT scores, though many programs are now test-optional.

 Popular Master’s in Data Analytics Courses